DeltaStream

 Using Relations

-When Relations are defined for Topics, they become available to DeltaStream as a consumable entity.
-For example, they can be used in interactive queries:
+When you define relations for an entity, it becomes available to DeltaStream as a consumable entity.
+For example, you can use them in interactive queries:

 demodb.public/msk# SELECT * FROM pageviews;